Mississippi was the last state in the U.S. to feature the Confederate emblem on its flag. The state adopted a new flag on June 2020.

 “Congress shall make no law…abridging the freedom of speech.”
 (First Amendment)

 But this comes along the same kind of discourse on “online extremism.”
 It it is their obsession: to abridge freedom of speech.
-On the present issue they basically want to abridge the freedom of speech of opponents to the administration’s health policy.
+On the present issue they basically want to abridge the freedom of speech of opponents to the administration’s public health policy.
 All solutions are off the table except tinkering with Section 230 and that would only allow for tort litigations (“to hold platforms accountable”) where the subject is in fact the government’s health policy.

 To “hold platforms accountable” for spreading misinformation.
 (Reclaim the Net)